javascript-2020/stackoverflow/term/readme.md

 <br>

-it can require installing ssh2 and electron from npm
+or install ssh2 and electron from npm globally

 ```
 npm install ssh2 electron